Server Options Page

 Let’s explain what GPUs, CPU Cores, and RAM are and how they can be useful in the context of research and instruction.

 A GPU (Graphical Processing Unit) is a specialized processor designed to perform many simple calculations in parallel.
-Here are some contexts where requesting a GPU is advantageous:
+Here are some contexts where requesting a GPU is advantageous (assuming code that is designed to run on GPUs):

 A CPU core is one of many small, yet powerful workers within a CPU (Central Processing Unit) designed for diverse and complex processing tasks in a sequential manner.
 Here are some contexts where requesting 2+ CPU cores is advantageous: